First Sino-Japanese War: Prelude to the war

-Kim Ok-gyun affair
+Kim Okkyun affair

-On March 28, 1894, a pro-Japanese Korean revolutionary, Kim Ok-gyun, was assassinated in Shanghai.
+On 28 March 1894, a pro-Japanese Korean revolutionary, Kim Okkyun, was assassinated in Shanghai.
 Kim had fled to Japan after his involvement in the 1884 coup, and the Japanese had turned down Korean demands for him to be extradited.
-Many Japanese activists saw in him potential for a future role in Korean modernization; however, Meiji government leaders were more cautious.
+Many Japanese activists saw in him potential for a future role in Korean modernisation; however, Meiji government leaders were more cautious.
 After some reservations, they exiled him to the Bonin (Ogasawara) Islands.
 Ultimately, he was lured to Shanghai, where he was killed by a Korean, Hong Jong-u, in his room at a Japanese inn in the International Settlement.
-After some hesitation, the British authorities in Shanghai concluded that rules against extradition did not apply to a corpse and turned his body over to Chinese authorities.
+After some hesitation, the Shanghai Municipal Council concluded that rules against extradition did not apply to a corpse and turned his body over to Chinese authorities.
 His body was then taken aboard a Chinese warship and sent back to Korea, where it was cut up by the Korean authorities, quartered and displayed in all Korean provinces as a warning to other purported rebels and traitors.

 In Tokyo, the Japanese government took that as an outrageous affront.
-Kim Ok-gyun's brutal murder was portrayed as a betrayal by Li Hongzhang and a setback for Japan's stature and dignity.
-The Chinese authorities refused to press charges against the assassin, but he was even allowed to accompany Kim's mutilated body back to Korea, where he was showered with rewards and honors.
+Kim Okkyun's brutal murder was portrayed as a betrayal by Li Hongzhang and a setback for Japan's stature and dignity.
+The Chinese authorities refused to press charges against the assassin, and he was even allowed to accompany Kim's mutilated body back to Korea, where he was showered with rewards and honours.
 Kim's assassination had also called Japan's commitment to its Korean supporters into question.
-The police in Tokyo had foiled an earlier attempt during the same year to assassinate Pak Yung-hio, one of the other Korean leaders of the 1884 uprising.
+The police in Tokyo had foiled an earlier attempt during the same year to assassinate Pak Yŏnghyo, one of the other Korean leaders of the 1884 uprising.
 When two suspected Korean assassins received asylum at the Korean legation, that had instigated a diplomatic outrage as well.
 Although the Japanese government could have immediately used Kim's assassination to its advantage, it concluded that since Kim had died on Chinese territory, the treatment of the corpse was outside its authority.

-However, the shocking murder of the Korean inflamed Japanese opinion since many Japanese considered the Chinese-supported actions to be directed against Japan as well.
-To the Japanese, the Chinese had also showed their contempt for international law when they set free the suspected assassin, who had been arrested by British authorities in Shanghai and then, in accordance with treaty obligations, turned over to the Chinese for trial.
+The shocking murder of the Korean inflamed Japanese opinion since many Japanese considered the Chinese-supported actions to be directed against Japan as well.
+To the Japanese, the Chinese had also showed their contempt for international law when they set free the suspected assassin, who had been arrested by the Shanghai Municipal Police and then, in accordance with treaty obligations, turned over to the Chinese for trial.
 Nationalistic groups immediately began to call for war with China.